 HP WinRunner automation tool was owned by Mercury Interactive.
 When HP acquired Mercury Interactive, they stopped Winrunner support and suggested to use the HP Functional Testing software.

-These are some important winrunner interview questions frequently asked in automation testing interview.
+These are some important WinRunner interview questions frequently asked in automation testing interview.
 If you are unclear of any answer ask me for clarification.
-I will continue this winrunner tutorials posting series on weekends as a testing interview preparation series for you.
+I will continue this WinRunner tutorial posting series on weekends as a testing interview preparation series for you.

 How do you analyze test results in Winrunner tool and report the defects?

 When you finish any test in WinRunner, WinRunner displays the results in a report format.
 The report logs the general information about the test run I.e date, operator mode and total run time.
 Also, the report details all the major events that occurred during the run, such as checkpoints, error messages, system messages, or user messages.
 A mismatch can be found in the report panel by seeing the actual result and the expected result.
 If a test run fails due to a defect in the application being tested, you can report information about the defect directly from the Test Results window.
 This information is sent via e-mail to the quality assurance manager, who tracks the defect until it is fixed.